pabloestradac/causalml-advanced/README.md

 # causalml-advanced

 This repository contains a collection of Jupyter notebooks focused on causal inference for both experimental and observational data.
-Each notebook provides applied examples using simulated data.
+Each notebook provides examples using simulated data.

 The notebooks are organized as follows: